utecrobotics/nao_kinect_teleop/HOWTO.md

    naoqi --broker-ip 127.0.0.1
    ```

-2. Start ROS master, the NAO bridge and Rviz (each in a different terminal)
+2. Start ROS master, the NAO bridge and Rviz (in a different terminal)
    ```
    roslaunch nao_kinect_teleop nao_bringup.launch nao_ip:=127.0.0.1
-   roslaunch nao_kinect_teleop display.launch
    ```

 4. Start sending joint (skeleton) values from the Kinect v2 (in another